KSL-TV: Primary CBS affiliate

-Radio Service Corporation of Utah, owner of KSL (1160 AM), filed the application to apply for a construction permit on May 26, 1948, and was granted on July 29.
-Television in Salt Lake City has been first conducted by KSL in 1946.
+Radio Service Corporation of Utah, owner of KSL (1160 AM), filed an application for a construction permit on May 26, 1948, and was granted it on July 29.
+Television in Salt Lake City was first conducted by KSL in 1946.

 The station first signed on the air on June 1, 1949, operating from studios in the Union Pacific Building on Main Street.
 It was owned by the Deseret News, who also owned KSL radio (1160 AM and 100.3 FM, now KSFI).
 It originally operated as a CBS affiliate, owing to its sister radio station's longtime affiliation with the CBS Radio Network.
 In addition to its primary CBS affiliation, the station also shared ABC programming with NBC affiliate KDYL-TV (channel 4, now KTVX).
 The two stations continued to share ABC programming until KUTV (channel 2) signed on in September 1954 as the market's full-time ABC affiliate.
 The station also broadcast some programming from the DuMont Television Network, and during the late 1950s, the station was also briefly affiliated with the NTA Film Network.

 A few months after its sign-on, KSL moved its operations to studio facilities at the Broadcast House on Social Hall Avenue.
 In 1952, a 370 ft transmission tower was constructed on Farnsworth Peak to improve the station's signal coverage along the Wasatch Front and into Tooele County.
 It also began building a massive translator network that eventually stretched across five states.

-When KSL first began broadcasting, all programs were produced locally or recorded content from out of the area (such as delayed Kinescope recordings).
+When KSL first began broadcasting, all programs were produced locally or recorded content from out of the area (such as delayed kinescope recordings).
 This changed in 1951, when AT&T completed their coast-to-coast microwave relay network allowing the station to tap into live television feeds from its affiliated networks.
 KSL first broadcast live network programming on September 30, 1951, with a broadcast of ABC's Paul Whiteman's Goodyear Revue.
 Prior to this, KSL had been producing 40 live shows weekly.

-The KSL stations operated as a division of the Deseret News until 1964, when Bonneville International was formed as the parent company for the LDS Church's broadcasting holdings.
+The KSL stations operated as a division of the Deseret News until 1964, when Bonneville International was formed as the parent company for the Church of Jesus Christ of Latter-day Saints (LDS Church)'s broadcasting holdings.
 Soon afterward, channel 5 began broadcasting its programming in color.
 In 1984, the station moved to its current facility at Triad Center, also named Broadcast House.